flagship-io/flagship-ios/README.md

 * Your app must be a native app written in Swift or Objective C.

-* FlagShip SDK supports at least ios 8.0+
+* Flagship SDK supports at least ios 8.0+

 * Swift Client application must use Swift 5 or higher

 # Getting started
-Our FlagShip is available for distribution through CocoaPods, Swift Package Manager or manual installation.
+Our Flagship iOS SDK is available for distribution through CocoaPods, Swift Package Manager or manual installation.

 ## Cocoapods